biow0lf/my-ruby-rails-and-rspec-style-guide/README.md

 * ActiveAdmin.
 If you need admin panel with simple CRUD, it will work.
 If you will need to customize, it will turn your life in hell.
 * swagger-docs.
 Mostly unsupported and use oudated Swagger 1.2 Specification.
 Use swagger-blocks.
 * paperclip.
 Hard to customize behavior for non-trivial situations.
+* factory_girl.
+Just use rspec-activemodel-mocks instead.
+* faker.
+You don't need this without factory_girl.
+* database_cleaner.
+You don't need this without factory_girl.
+* fakeweb.
+Unsupported.

 ## PostgreSQL